vincentchachere/osticket-prereqs/README.md

 <br>

-### 13. ) Now we are in our Virtual Machine 'overview page' that's in our Azure Portal (we are not inside VM yet)
+### 13. ) Now we are at our Virtual Machine's 'Overview Page' that is inside our Azure Portal

+- (we are not inside the VM yet)

 - This is where you can navigate your VM's information.